Description

 Thymus from the Greek word for “odor” due to the plant’s fragrance.
 Ancient Greeks made incense with thyme.
 This species since at least 1753.
 Acc’d to Parkinson in 1640 this remedied hysterics in women.
 Wm.
 Robinson wrote,”nothing can be more charming than a sunny bank covered with” Thymus serpyllum.
 LH Bailey extolled it as “prized as an evergreen edging and as cover for rockwork and waste places …The leaves are sometimes used for seasoning.”

-BuyBalloon shaped buds opening to white bells in mid-summer to early fall.
+BuyBalloon shaped buds as though puffed with air, open to white, five-petal bells from mid-summer to early fall.

 Size: 24" x 12"

-Care: Full sun to part shade in moist well-drained soil.
-Heat and drought tolerant.
+Care: Sun to part shade in moist well-drained soil, heat and drought tolerant.
 Deadhead for rebloom.

 Native: Eastern Asia